isrt09/Backend_with_NodeJS_Express_MongoDB/README.md

-# Backend_with_NodeJS_Express_MongoDB
-Backend Web Development with Node JS, React, Express and MongoDB
+# Backend Web Development with Node JS, React, Express and MongoDB
+- Node with MySQL
+- Node with MongoDB Atlas
+- Node with Express